Talentech/EvaluationApi/docs/encryption.md

 ### Encryption scheme

 Payloads must be encrypted with RSA with a modulus length of 4096, with OAEP SHA-256, following the PKCS #1 standard. **This implies a maximum message length of 446 bytes.**.
 When sent in a payload, public keys are provided in the DER format and Base64Url encoded along with the keyId in the format `<keyId>:<base64url encoded public key>`, similar to how encrypted payloads work.
 Note that when configuring your Partner App, you may also use the PEM format.
+EvaluationAPI will validate that public keys are supplied in the correct format and encoding and reject requests if they are not.

 Example: